JoyceWLee/LDCTIQAG_reference_docker/README.md

 # Reference Algorithm Container for LDCTIQAC2023

-This docker image contains a reference implementation that serve as a template for you to implementat your own algorithm for submission at LDCTIQAC2023
+This docker image contains a reference implementation that serve as a template for you to implementat your own algorithm for submission at LDCTIQAC2023.
+This repository was created by referring to the [MIDOG challenge](https://github.com/DeepPathology/MIDOG_reference_docker#overview).

 ## Content:
 1.Prerequisites